Weyl law for 1-cycles: -localized families

 \subsection{Main Theorems}

 In this subsection, we state the approximation results by $\delta$-localized families in the discrete and continuous setting.
 These are crucial in the proof of the Parametric Isoperimetric Inequality discussed later in this article and also to obtain the Parametric Coarea Inequality in \cite{StaCoarea}.
+For simplicity, they are stated for families of absolute cycles and chains, but the corresponding relative versions in $(M,\partial M)$ also hold.
+They apply to any coefficient group $\mathbb{G}$ ($\mathbb{G}=\mathbb{Z}$ or $\mathbb{G}=\mathbb{Z}_{p}$).
+The manifold $M$ is compact, of dimension at least $2$.

 \begin{theorem} Given $0\leq k\leq n-1$ and $p,N\in\mathbb{N}$ there exist natural numbers $K(N,k,p)$, $n(k,p)$ and positive constants $c(k,p,M)$, $\varepsilon_{0}(k,p,M)$ and $\delta_{0}(k,p,M)$ so that the following is true.
 Let $\varepsilon\leq\varepsilon_{0}$, $\delta\leq\delta_{0}$ and let $F:X_{0}\to\mathcal{Z}_{k}(M)$ be a discrete $(N,\delta)$-localized family of cycles with $\mathcal{F}(F(x))\leq\varepsilon$ for every $x\in X_{0}$ and $\dim(X)=p$.
 Then there exists a $(K(N,k,p),K(N,k,p)\delta)$-localized family $\tau:X(q)_{0}\to\mathcal{I}_{k+1}(M)$ such that $\partial\tau(x)=R^{q}F(x)$ for $q=q(k,p,M,\delta)$ and $\mass(\tau(x))\leq c(k,p,M)\frac{\varepsilon}{\delta^{n(k,p)}}$. \end{theorem}